MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

     ![Screenshot of the recorder button.](./media/recording-flow/recorder-button.png)

-1. Select **Record** in the desktop recorder window and start performing the desired actions in the appropriate application or web page.
+1. Select **Record** in the recorder window and start performing the desired actions in the appropriate application or web page.

     ![Screenshot of the Record button.](./media/recording-flow/record-button.png)